Lisa Fritsch: Political views

 Fritsch later changed political affiliations from Republican to Independent following her run for governor.
 She writes about this in her book Politically Corrected.

 Fritsch provided an analysis of the 2016 Republican Presidential candidates and provided five tips of advice to the GOP in November 2015.

-Recognizing herself as an "unlikely defender", Fritsch went through in expressing her support for Donald J. Trump's candidacy for president during the 2016 Republican Presidential Primary on April 28, 2016, stating that she was once a "state level" version of him in the sense that they were both 'outsiders.'
+Recognizing herself as an "unlikely defender", Fritsch went through in expressing her support for Donald Trump's candidacy for president during the 2016 Republican Presidential Primary on April 28, 2016, stating that she was once a "state level" version of him in the sense that they were both 'outsiders.'

 Personal life

 Fritsch is a 7th generation Texan born and raised in East Texas.
 She was raised by her single divorced mother and an extended family.
 Fritsch went on to study at the University of Texas at Austin where she majored in Asian studies and studied abroad in Japan.

 Her single mother, Debra played a huge role in her political beliefs.
 Fritsch often recalled a moment between the two of them when she ran for governor in 2014.
 "She looked me in the eye and said, ‘I would rather us both starve than for me to put you on a path where you didn’t have dignity and you would feel like a victim,’” Fritsch said.
 “At that moment, I was transformed.”

 While at the University of Texas, she attended a meeting for Republican students and felt that their political views mirrored those of her mother, beginning her interest in politics and activism.

 In 2000, Fritsch (then Delley) married Michael Fritsch.
 They have two children and divorced in 2017.